t54-labs/t54-labs-docs/docs/First Steps/about-t54-labs.md

 metadata:
   robots: index
 ---
-t54 builds an **Agentic** (~~huamn centric~~) **financial infrastructure for the Agent Economy**. t54 labs offers the most trustworthy and scalable solutions that enable enterprise customers to equip their agents with financial identities, accounts, and payment capabilities—backed by an agent-native risk management and compliance framework.
+t54 labs builds an **Agentic financial infrastructure for the Agent Economy**. t54 labs offers the most trustworthy and scalable solutions that enable enterprise customers to equip their agents with financial identities, accounts, and payment capabilities—backed by an agent-native risk management and compliance framework.
 Whether you're building an agent that shops, hires, invests, or pays, **t54 provides the infrastructure to do it safely and confidently**.

 ## Explore the products